 Option Task Video Decorations Frame stats (FPS and frame time deviation) Select this check box to display frame information on live video Overlay camera name on video Select this check box to display camera name on actual live video in addition to video title bar Overlay camera ID on video Select this check box to display camera ID on actual live video in addition to video title bar Decoration Text Color Select from a palette of colors for text (information) that is displayed over the video image Background Sensitive check box Text color automatically adjusts so as to contrast with background color of video image.
 For example, when the background in the video image is light, the text becomes black, and when the background in the video image is dark, the text becomes white.
 Decoration Text Background Select from a palette of colors as background contrast to the text that is displayed over the video image.
 Using the slider, you can adjust the transparency of the box to show more or less of the video image behind the text box.
 Event Log Schedule archiving Define how long events are saved before being over written SNMP Enable or disable SNMP.
 For more information visit SNMP section.
 Indicate data polling rate in seconds.
 Footage size polling rate timer (in seconds) specifies how often footage information is updated.
 Default value is 60 seconds.
-Device Tree Synchronization Define synchronization frequency in minutes for devices.
-The Device tree can be automatically generated and maintained from an external source.
-In this scenario, Symphony needs to query the source for changes in the camera tree structure.
-Define the time interval to query the source in the Device Tree Synchronization field.
 Web Client Randomly redirect master server logins to other available servers in the farm.
+SMTP